PetroIvaniuk/llms-tools/README.md

 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
+- [SkyReels V2](https://github.com/SkyworkAI/SkyReels-V2) - the model weights and inference code for our infinite-length film generative models
 - [Wan2.1](https://github.com/Wan-Video/Wan2.1) - a comprehensive and open suite of video foundation models that pushes the boundaries of video generation
 - [Veo](https://deepmind.google/technologies/veo/veo-1/) - generates high-quality 1080p resolution videos in a wide range of cinematic and visual styles that can go beyond a minute; [Veo2](https://deepmind.google/technologies/veo/veo-2/) - creates videos with realistic motion and high quality output, up to 4K; [VideoFX](https://aitestkitchen.withgoogle.com/tools/video-fx) - a new experimental tool designed to help support creatives through the storytelling journey, by Google
 - [GEN-1](https://runwayml.com/ai-magic-tools/gen-1/) & [Research](https://research.runwayml.com/gen1), [GEN-2](https://runwayml.com/ai-magic-tools/gen-2/) & [Research](https://research.runwayml.com/gen2), GEN-3-alpha & [Research](https://runwayml.com/blog/introducing-gen-3-alpha/), Gen-4 & [Research](https://runwayml.com/research/introducing-runway-gen-4) - a new frontier for high-fidelity, controllable video generation.
 It is a major improvement in fidelity, consistency, and motion over Gen-2, and a step towards building [General World Models](https://research.runwayml.com/introducing-general-world-models), by Runway